tchigher/sliding-sheet/README.md

 The `SheetController` can be used to change the state of a `SlidingSheet` manually, simply passing an instance of `SheetController` to a `SlidingSheet`.
 Note that the methods can only be used after the `SlidingSheet` has been rendered, however calling them before wont throw an exception.

+Note that you can also use the static `SheetController.of(context)` method to obtain an instance of the `SheetController` of the closest `SlidingSheet`.
+This also works if you didn't assign a `SheetController` explicitly on the `SlidingSheet`.

  Method | Description
 --- | ---
 `expand()` | Expands the `SlidingSheet` to the maximum extent.